 The payload is 25 bytes long.
 The transmission reads:

-To send data to the sensor, the host initiates a write operation for the sensor's address and writes the full payload.
+To send data to the Touch Sensor Module, the host initiates a write operation for the sensor module's address and writes the full payload.

 (Do not confuse the I2C FrameStart constant with the type byte that indicates that a serialized message is a request.
 The value is EE for both bytes, but the meaning is completely different.)

-Example: Sending a request with an ENABLE command to the sensor:
+Example: Sending a request with an ENABLE command to the sensor module:

-If the sensor signals DataReady, it is NOT permitted to initiate an I2C write operation as the sensor is waiting for the host to initiate a read operation.
+If the sensor module signals DataReady, it is NOT permitted to initiate an I2C write operation as the sensor module is waiting for the host to initiate a read operation.

 Always wait for the corresponding response from one command before sending another command.
 Note that not all commands have a response command.
 If there is no corresponding response command, the host is free to issue another command.